Post-graduation work permit

 • you are applying based on the completion of a program that is less than eight months long.

-• you took an unauthorized break in your studies, or you studied part-time.
+• you took an unauthorized break in your studies or your authorized leave was longer than 150 days.

-• your work off campus was unauthorized (e.g. you were not authorized to work, or you worked more hours than the permitted amount).
+• your off-campus work was unauthorized (e.g. you were not authorized to work, or you worked more hours than the permitted amount).

 • 180 days have elapsed since the academic program's completion.